 I hope that you’ll enjoy this simple Dresden Block Baby Quilt tutorial that I’m calling “a Dresden Burst!”.
 If you like this post you may also like this Turnstile Baby Quilt Tutorial.

-For this month’s project, I decided to make a baby quilt.
+For this month’s free tutorial, I am going to show you how to make a baby quilt from Dresden Quilt Blocks.
 I love Dresden Blocks but didn’t want to make an entire quilt of them.
 Instead, I scattered 3 sizes of them on the front of a quilt.

 What to make one?